sourcery-ai-experiments/blog.nathanv.me/content/posts/faking-python-imports/index.md

 {{< figure src="img/desired-diagram.svg" alt="How I want it to work." position="center" style="border-radius: 8px;" caption="How I want it to work." captionPosition="center" >}}

-I really wanted to avoid editing code of the dependencies if at all possible, so I tried to see if I could get Flask-Static-Digest import Flask-CDN while making it *think* it was importing Flask.
+I really wanted to avoid editing code of the dependencies if at all possible, so I tried to see if I could get Flask-Static-Digest to import Flask-CDN while making it *think* it was importing Flask.

 ## Solution